xmengkinaxis/CPP/System Design Interview Checklist.md

 latest (CreationDate), popular (likes, comments, shares), relevant (used in ranking)   <br>

-Index: <br>
+Index:

-* On which field(s) to build some index? <br>
+- On which field(s) to build some index?
-* Pro: database performance =>  indexes to improve the performance of search queries, esp. when dataset is huge <br>
+- Pro: database performance =>  indexes to improve the performance of search queries, esp. when dataset is huge
-* Con: Dramatically speed up data retrieval, but slow down the write (insert, update, and delete) performance. <br>
+- Con: Dramatically speed up data retrieval, but slow down the write (insert, update, and delete) performance.

 the goal of creating an index on a particular table in a database is to make it faster to search through the table and find the row or rows that we want.  <br>
 must carefully consider how users will access the data.  <br>